Sheepshead Bay, Brooklyn: Later development

 Sheepshead Bay became populated by Jewish and Soviet immigrants during the late 20th century, similar to neighboring Brighton Beach.
 In 1978, in one of the largest disasters in Sheepshead Bay's modern history, six firefighters were killed while fighting the Waldbaum's supermarket fire.
 Sheepshead Bay did not undergo the white flight and high crime that afflicted other New York City neighborhoods.
 Lundy's closed in 1979, resulting in the closure of retail on Emmons Avenue.
 After the closure of Lundy's, Sheepshead Bay transformed from a predominantly Irish and Italian enclave into a more racially diverse neighborhood, and the population became increasingly elderly.
 Recreational fishing along the bay also started to decline in the surrounding community.
 In the 1970s, the city created a maritime zoning district on Emmons Avenue to promote waterfront development.
 The Sheepshead Bay Roll-A-Palace, a roller disco rink that opened in the neighborhood in 1977, welcomed over 5,000 customers per weekend at its peak.

 In the last decade of the 20th century, a real estate boom brought the reopening of Lundy's Restaurant, which was made a city landmark in 1992.
 Furthermore, Loehmann's proposed a store in Sheepshead Bay in 1993, the first major development in the area in several years, though the city rejected initial plans for the development after community opposition.
 After another proposal for a Loehmann's shopping center was rejected, Mayor Rudy Giuliani's administration approved a smaller version of the shopping center in the late 1990s.
 Meanwhile, the reopening of Lundy's in 1995 spurred a wave of development on Emmons Avenue.
 By March 1996, property owners reported that real estate prices had doubled and that vacant apartments were being occupied.
 With new development, housing prices in the area increased sharply, and there were concerns about a dearth of parking, since the new developments had collectively resulted in the removal of 2,000 parking spots in Sheepshead Bay.
 Also in the mid-1990s, a small amusement park called Fun Time USA opened on Knapp Street, operating for almost 11 years before closing in 2005.

 Lundy's closed again in 2007; a shopping center took its place.
 Soviet-style restaurants/nightclubs opened along the waterfront.
 Sheepshead Bay has also experienced a growth of condominium developments, and on Emmons Avenue, the northern shoreline street along the bay, are piers boasting an active seafood market and tour boats.

 Land use

 Sheepshead Bay is mostly residential.
 Low-density, one- and two-family attached and semi-attached houses are common near the western and eastern edges of the neighborhood.
 Higher-density condominiums and co-ops are more common near Ocean Avenue, at the center of the neighborhood.
+Housing developments include Sheepshead Bay-Nostrand Houses managed by NYCHA and two Mitchell-Lama Housing Program co-ops.